-You can keep increasing bids (which might help increase your conversion volume), but that will eventually increase your cost per conversion.
+You can keep increasing bids too, which might increase your conversion volume.
+But that will eventually increase your cost per conversion as well.

-You can have the best of both worlds (not the Hannah Montana song).
+Now you can have the best of both worlds (and I don’t mean the Hannah Montana song).

-Whether you want to do things manually or automate, the AdWords bidding strategies we’re about to uncover can help you get closer and closer to your goals.
+Do you want to do things manually or automate?
+The Google Ads bidding strategies we’re about to uncover can help you get closer and closer to your goals.

-Always keep tabs on fluctuations, and if you improve your conversion rates through landing page testing, then understand that your bidding goals can quickly improve and change (higher conversion rates can allow you to have more aggressive bidding strategies).
+You (or your agency partner) should always keep tabs on fluctuations in performance.
+And if you improve your conversion rates through landing page testing, understand that your bidding goals can improve and change very quickly.
+(For example, higher conversion rates can support more aggressive bidding strategies.)

-Here’s a look at the different AdWords bidding strategies available today:
+Here’s a look at the different Google Ads bidding strategies available today:

 Manual cost per click allows you to set bids at either the ad group or keyword level.

-If you set individual bids at the keyword level, then this will allow for the highest level of control.
-Ad group level manual bids would give the same bid to all the keywords or placements within that ad group.
+Setting individual bids at the keyword level allows for the highest level of control.
+Ad group level manual bids, in contrast, give the same bid to all the keywords or placements within that ad group.

 Important Note: Keyword level bids override ad group level bids.

-Automatic cost per click gives Google control to adjust your bids (up or down) to help give you the most clicks within your daily budget for that specific campaign.
+Automatic cost per click gives Google control to adjust your bids up or down.
+This helps give you the most clicks within your daily budget for that specific campaign.

-This is usually a decent bid strategy to use if you find yourself having to drastically reduce budgets (for one reason or the other), where you don’t want to lose impression share too fast.
+This is a decent bid strategy if you need to drastically reduce budgets and don’t want to lose impression share too fast.

-One of the downsides to this bidding strategy is that it doesn’t allow you to set max CPC bids at the individual keyword levels.
+One of the downsides to this bidding strategy is that it doesn’t allow you to set max CPC bids at the individual keyword level.

-Some keywords may be performing better where you want to increase bids, and others are performing worse.
-If you use automated bidding, then you won’t be able to have that level of control.
+If some keywords are performing better than others, for example, you may want to increase those specific bids.
+But if you use automated bidding, you won’t have that level of control.

-Another important thing to keep in mind is that your goal isn’t to get clicks, it’s to get conversions.
-So you can test this AdWords bidding strategy, but it may not work out for you.
+Another key to remember is that your goal for this strategy isn’t clicks, it’s conversions.
+So you can test this Google Ads bidding strategy, but it may not work out for you.